AlibabaResearch/SA-IQA/SA-IQA-model/README.md

 The released final checkpoint is **`sa-iqa-prompt4`**, a fine-tuned model based on **Ovis2.5-9B** for assessing interior-image spatial aesthetics.

-## Hugging Face Upload Note
+## Hugging Face Release Layout

-For a standard Hugging Face model repository, upload the contents of `sa-iqa-prompt4/` to the model repository root together with this `README.md` and `LICENSE`.

-This release bundle also includes `Ovis2.5-9B/` for reproducibility, but Hugging Face model repositories are normally expected to expose one model configuration at the repository root.
-If you upload the whole `SA-IQA-model/` directory as-is, automatic model loading from the root may not work because model files are nested under `sa-iqa-prompt4/`.
+This Hugging Face repository is released as a full model bundle.
+Download the whole repository to `./SA-IQA-model` when using it with the SA-IQA codebase.

+The `sa-iqa-prompt4/` directory is the released final fine-tuned checkpoint for inference.
+The `Ovis2.5-9B/` directory is the bundled base model copy used by `tools/train_sft.sh` for training and reproducibility.

+Because this repository contains two model directories, automatic loading from the repository root is not expected to work.
+Load the fine-tuned checkpoint from `SA-IQA-model/sa-iqa-prompt4`, or pass that path through the SA-IQA inference script with `--model_path`.

 ## Model Details